Why Can't I Wake Up with You

 "Why Can't I Wake Up with You" is a song by English boy band Take That.
-Written by band member Gary Barlow, the song was released on 8 February 1993 by RCA and BMG as the lead single from their second album, Everything Changes (1993).
+Written by band member Gary Barlow, the song was released on 8 February 1993 by RCA Records and BMG as the lead single from their second album, Everything Changes (1993).
 The song reached number two on the UK Singles Chart and number seven in Ireland.

 Background and release

 The original version of the song first appeared on their Take That & Party debut album; however, Gary Barlow re-wrote the song with a higher tempo and modified lyrics.
 This new version was released on 8 February 1993 and peaked at number two on the UK Singles Chart, spending 10 weeks on the UK Singles Chart.
 The song has since received a silver certification from the BPI for shipments of over 200,000 copies inside the UK.

 Critical reception

 David Bennun from Melody Maker named the song "either the slumberous essence of post-coital tristesse, or the best ode to teenage sexual frustration since 'Wouldn't It Be Nice'."
 Pan-European magazine Music & Media wrote, "After Sting and Clapton using a Zippo lighter, here's another brilliant rhythm pattern.
 Take That sings this ballad on top of the clicks and beeps of a film transported in a camera."
 Alan Jones from Music Week gave it four out of five and named it Pick of the Week, adding, "Most sophisticated yet from Take That, a strong and tuneful mid-tempo song with a light and more than competent vocal."
 In a retrospective review, Pop Rescue noted that it has a "great beat and synth line", adding that "the 90's beat and samples, along with the bedtime talk from a breathy Gary" makes this a hit.
 Mark Frith from Smash Hits gave the song three out of five, commenting that it is "transformed from a slushy LP track to a Boyz II Men-style swingbeat mid-tempo thing."